Game Preview: Wild at Kings | Minnesota Wild

 This Season on Wild vs. Kings

-Minnesota won the series-opening game, 4-3, in a shootout victory at Grand Casino Arena (10/13).
+Minnesota won the series-opening game, 4-3, in a shootout victory at Grand Casino Arena (10/13) before Los Angeles took the second meeting, 5-4, in a shootout at Crypto.com Arena (1/3).

-RW Vladimir Tarasenko led the Wild with two assists (0-2=2).
-LW Matt Boldy (1-0=1), LW Kirill Kaprizov (1-0=1) and D Jared Spurgeon (1-0=1) scored goals for Minnesota, while C Marco Rossi notched the deciding shootout goal.
-G Jesper Wallstedt stopped 31-of-34 shots faced and all four shootout attempts.

 Wild Leaders Against Kings